DoWiD-wsn/embedded_testbench/documentation/pcb_design.md

 The board was designed with KiCad `version 5.1.9` and mainly uses schematic symbols and PCB footprints available via the [KiCad libraries](https://kicad.org/libraries/download/).
 All parts not included in these libraries are available as project-specific libraries (see below).
+It requires only a two-layer PCB with all components (except the expansion header) placed on the top side.
+Also, it has enough ground zone area to avoid heating or EMI issues.

 ## Contents